ory/docs/docs/hydra/install.md

 If you wish to compile ORY Hydra yourself, you need to install and set up [Go 1.12+](https://golang.org/) and add `$GOPATH/bin` to your `$PATH`.

-The following commands will check out the latest release tag of ORY Hydra and compile it and set up flags so that `hydra version` works as expected.
-Please note that this will only work with a linux shell like bash or sh.
+The following commands will check out the latest release tag of ORY Hydra, compile it, and set up flags so that `hydra version` works as expected.
+Please note that this will only work in a Bash-like shell.

 ```shell
 $ go get -d -u github.com/ory/hydra